Special thanks to Terry Owen for contributing this article on internal audit KPI metrics.

 We weren’t capturing information, including the risk areas for a given audit.
 If we had the information, we knew it would help us understand when or if the same area should be audited again in the future.

-In summary, we weren’t capturing high-value information that could help us assess future risks and become more effective as an organization.
+In summary, we weren’t capturing high-value information to help us assess future risks and become more effective as an organization.

 From that exercise we developed an ideal state.